9Dread/Wildfire-Data-Processing/README.md

 Fully processed grids are in this [drive](https://drive.google.com/drive/folders/1a0kcB2FzTs5uLb4Wnd1M15fE1iyw5Atc?usp=sharing).

 The rest of the data processing pipeline (Preproc.py) prepares data for wildfire risk modeling in my [Wildfire-Point-Process](https://github.com/9Dread/Wildfire-Point-Process) repository.
 This includes combining the data with processed NOAA covariates (processed by another student to the same grid).
 The time resolution of the NOAA covariates is 6 hours.
+I also later aggregated population/household counts (from ACS5) from zip codes to the grid.
 We make two separate datasets: a daily one, which uses covariates at 6am from NOAA; and a 6 hour one, which uses the most recent observation of daily covariates.

 To run Preproc.py, make sure that the Output folder contains all of the fully processed datasets from Combine_Covariates.py.
 If you would like to download them instead of running the code, the link is above.
 Also ensure that the NOAA covariates are in Data/NOAA; these can be found at this other [drive](https://drive.google.com/drive/folders/12y_q1weaaF-ymQpaso2PBtlecjfMWvdx?usp=sharing).